vcuspinera/Canada_response_covid/README.md

 |Leopoldo Cuspinera | [cuspime](https://github.com/cuspime) | [<img src="/img/logo_cuspime.png" width=15%>](https://cuspime.github.io) |

 ## Overview
 The idea of this project was born on March 2020, when the Prime Minister of Canada, Justin Trudeau, announced a series of policies to help Canadians cope with the COVID-19.
-While the first annoucement on [March 11th, 2020, outlined Canada’s whole-of-government response to COVID-19 outbreak](https://youtu.be/YunI2PNZKxg), in the posterior press conferences of [March 13th](https://www.youtube.com/watch?v=u70pUm7xHo0&t=38s) and [March 27th](https://youtu.be/1o-tV0A87l8) the Prime Minister announced the how stimulus package would be address to those affected by the pandemic as small bussiness and employees.
+While the first announcement on [March 11th, 2020, outlined Canada’s whole-of-government response to COVID-19 outbreak](https://youtu.be/YunI2PNZKxg), in the posterior press conferences of [March 13th](https://www.youtube.com/watch?v=u70pUm7xHo0&t) and [March 27th](https://youtu.be/1o-tV0A87l8) the Prime Minister announced the how stimulus package would be address to those affected by the pandemic as small business and employees.

-The objective of this project is to analyse the Canadian Government response to Covid-19 through the perception of the people by making sentiment analysis on people's tweets mentioning Canadian Government's accounts as [@JustinTrudeau](https://twitter.com/JustinTrudeau?s=20), [@CanadianPM](https://twitter.com/CanadianPM), [@Canada](https://twitter.com/canada?lang=en) and [@GovCanHealth](https://twitter.com/govcanhealth?lang=en).
+The objective of this project is to analyse the Canadian Government response to Covid-19 through the perception of the people by making sentiment analysis on people's tweets mentioning Canadian Government's accounts as [@Canada](https://twitter.com/canada?lang=en), [@CanadianPM](https://twitter.com/CanadianPM), [@JustinTrudeau](https://twitter.com/JustinTrudeau?s=20) and [@GovCanHealth](https://twitter.com/govcanhealth?lang=en).

-## Retrieving tweets
+## Downloading tweets
 To compare the tweets before and after Trudeau announcement, the first step was getting the tweets from February 1st to April 30th, from the four accounts of the Canadian Government mentioned in the previous section.

 ### Getting the tweets